Our key people

 Dennis started his career as an economist with the Commonwealth Treasury and enjoyed over a decade engaged in a wide range of subject areas, including economic forecasting, competition policy, Commonwealth-State financial relations, and providing policy advice to the Commonwealth Treasurer on the health, education, social security and defence portfolios.

 Deputy Under Treasurer, Agency Performance, Mary-Anne Curtis

 Mary-Anne commenced her career as a graduate with Queensland Treasury.
-She holds a Bachelor of Laws from Queensland University of Technology and a Bachelor of Commerce (with Distinction) from the University of Southern Queensland.
+She is a Graduate of the Australian Institute of Company Directors and holds a Bachelor of Laws from Queensland University of Technology and a Bachelor of Commerce (with Distinction) from the University of Southern Queensland.
 Mary-Anne was also awarded a University Medal from the University of Southern Queensland.

 Deputy Under Treasurer, Agency Performance and Investment, Warwick Agnew

 Throughout his 20 year career, Warwick has gained significant experience in both the public and private sectors.
 In particular he has gained invaluable experience in social and economic infrastructure projects, economic analysis and policy, financial and commercial procurement, and corporate finance advisory services.

 Prior to his appointment as an executive in Queensland Treasury in June 2014, Warwick was a senior leader for nine years in the private sector in ASX listed entities Transfield Services and Macquarie Capital.

 Warwick commenced his career at Queensland Treasury in 1995 as part of the graduate program.